 The colorectal surgeons work closely with the Division of Gastroenterology and Hepatology as part of the Inflammatory Bowel Disease Center to care for patients with Crohn’s disease and ulcerative colitis.

-Our state-of-the-art Surgical Skills Center at Stony Brook offers residents essential training experience by means of surgical simulation of laparoscopic, robotic surgery, and endoscopy.
+Also, our state-of-the-art Surgical Skills Center at Stony Brook offers residents essential training experience by means of surgical simulation of laparoscopic, robotic surgery and endoscopy, if needed.

 Case Mix From Past Fellows